Own-Data-Privateer/hoardy-web/tool/README.md

   - `-t DESTINATION, --to DESTINATION`
   : destination directory
   - `-o FORMAT, --output FORMAT`
-  : format describing generated output paths, an alias name or "format:" followed by a custom pythonic %-substitution string; same expression format as `wrrarms organize --output` (which see); default: hupq
+  : format describing generated output paths, an alias name or "format:" followed by a custom pythonic %-substitution string; same expression format as `hoardy-web organize --output` (which see); default: hupq

 - new `--output`s printing:
   - `--no-print`